-Source.

-- Kennedy's Legendary Fictions of the Irish Celts.
+\Source\.--Kennedy's \Legendary Fictions of the Irish Celts\.

-Parrallels:

-- This is the fullest and most dramatic version I know of the Grimm's "Town Musicians of Bremen" (No. 27).
-I have given an English (American) version in my English Fairy Tales, No. 5, in the notes to which would be found references to other versions known in the British Isles (eg. Campbell, No. II) and abroad.
-Cf. remarks on No. vi.
+\Parallels\.--This is the fullest and most dramatic version I know of the Grimm's "Town Musicians of Bremen" (No. 27).
+I have given an English (American) version in my \English Fairy Tales\, No. 5, in the notes to which would be found references to other versions known in the British Isles (\e.g.\, Campbell, No. 11) and abroad. \Cf.\ remarks on No. vi. \Source.\--Curtin, \Myths and Folk-Lore of Ireland\, p.
+114 \seq.\ I have shortened the earlier part of the tale, and introduced into the latter a few touches from Campbell's story of "Fionn's Enchantment," in \Revue Celtique\, t. i., 193 \seq.\ \Parallels\.--The early part is similar to the beginning of "The Sea-Maiden" (No. xvii., which see).

-XV.
-SHEE AN GANNON AND GRUAGACH GAIRE.

-Source

-- Curtin, Myths and Folk-Lore of Ireland, p.
-114 seq.
-I have shortened the earlier part of my tale, and introduced into the latter a few touches from Campbell's story of "Fionn's Enchantment," in Revue Celtique, t. i., 193 seq.

-The early part is similar to the beginning of The Sea-Maiden" (No. xvii., which see).
 The latter part is practically the same as the story of "Fionn's Enchantment," just referred to.
-It also occurs in MacInnes' Tales, No. iii., "The King of Albainn" (see Mr. Nutt's notes, 454).
-The head-crowned spikes are Celtic, cf..
-Mr. Nutt's notes (MacInnes' Tales, 453).

-Remarks.

-- Here again we meet the question whether the folk-tale precedes the hero-tale about Finn or as derived from it, and again the probability seems that our story has the priority as a folk-tale, and was afterwards applied to the national hero, Finn.
-This is confirmed by the fact that a thirteenth century French romance, Conte du Graal has much the same incidents, and was probably derived from a similar folk-tale of the Celts.
-Indeed, Mr. Nutt is inclined to think that the original form of our story (which contains a mysterious healing vessel) is the germ out of which the legend of the Holy Grail was evolved (see his Studies in the Holy Grail, p.202 seq.).
+It also occurs in MacInnes' \Tales\, No. iii., "The King of Albainn" (see Mr. Nutt's notes, 454).
+The head-crowned spikes are Celtic, \cf.\ Mr. Nutt's notes (MacInnes' \Tales\, 453). \Remarks\.--Here again we meet the question whether the folk-tale precedes the hero-tale about Finn or was derived from it, and again the probability seems that our story has the priority as a folk-tale, and was afterwards applied to the national hero, Finn.
+This is confirmed by the fact that a thirteenth century French romance, \Conte du Graal\, has much the same incidents, and was probably derived from a similar folk-tale of the Celts.
+Indeed, Mr. Nutt is inclined to think that the original form of our story (which contains a mysterious healing vessel) is the germ out of which the legend of the Holy Grail was evolved (see his \Studies in the Holy Grail\, p.
+202 \seq.\).
 XVI.
-THE STORY TELLER AT FAULT.
+THE STORY-TELLER AT FAULT.

-Source. -